ronakupadhyaya/SQL/pg/README.md

 ## Part 1.
 Connecting

+`pg` manages connections to Postgres through [the `pg.Pool` object.](https://node-postgres.com/features/pooling) Just like with `mongoose.connect()` we need to initialize `pg.Pool` with a connection string to tell it which database to connect to.

 Edit `pool.js` and establish a connection to Postgres using the `pg` NPM package.
 You'll need to use the `pg.Pool` object.